sventi555/Experimental-Pi-Value/README.md

-# A value determined experimentally for pi by determining the probability of two random integers being coprime.
+# Different methods of experimentally determining the value of pi, to varying degrees of accuracy.